-- Establish the situation, using drawings of (usually two) stick figures on the board.
-Ask questions to elicit the situation based on visual clues in the picture.
-E.g. “Where are they?
+1. Establish the situation using drawings of (usually two) stick figures on the board.
+Ask questions to elicit the situation based on visual clues in the picture, such as: Where are they?
 Who are they?
-Do they know each other? etc”.
-For example, a picture of someone standing behind a desk, with a key rack behind them, addressing someone on the other side of the desk who has a large suitcase, is all you need to establish a “hotel reception” situation.
+Do they know each other? etc. As an example, a picture of someone standing behind a desk with a key rack behind them, addressing someone on the other side of the desk who has a large suitcase, is all you need to establish a 'hotel reception' situation.
 Speech bubbles complete the scenario.

-- So, start by eliciting the first line of the dialogue.
-In the hotel reception scenario, it might be the receptionist saying “Good morning.
-Can I help you?”
-Drill this a few times, both chorally and individually, correcting where necessary, and insisting on natural-sounding rhythm and intonation.
-It helps if students are familiar with the question “Where’s the stress?”
+2. Elicit the first line of the dialogue.
+In the hotel reception scenario, it might be the receptionist saying: Good morning.
+Can I help you?
+Drill each line of dialogue both chorally and individually, correcting where necessary and insisting on natural-sounding rhythm and intonation.
+It helps if students are familiar with the question Where’s the stress?
 (In this case, it’s on the word help).
-By the way, it is important – for drilling purposes – that the “lines” of the dialogue are short – not more than about eight to ten words.
-Anything longer may need to be segmented – preferably into tone groups.
+It is important for drilling purposes that the 'lines' of the dialogue are short – not more than about eight to ten words.
+Anything longer may need to be segmented, preferably into tone groups.

-1. Teacher – student.
+1. teacher – student.

-2. Student – teacher.
+2. student – teacher.

-3. Student – student (open)
+3. student – student (open pairs)

-4. Student – student (closed)
+4. student – student (closed pairs)

-- Of course, the whole process need not be so elaborate, especially if only two lines are in play.
+Of course, the whole process need not be so elaborate, especially if only two lines are in play.
 But, as the dialogue grows, this basic format will ensure that even quite lengthy exchanges are memorized and practised successfully.

-- Continue building the dialogue, line by line.
+8. Continue building the dialogue, line by line.
 The hotel reception dialogue might continue like this, for example: